Does This Scenario Sound Familiar?

 You know you need to do some marketing and advertising (what the heck is the difference anyways?).

-So you suck down your espresso, get a mood boost, and find your resolve to do some serious marketing.
+So you down an espresso, get a mood boost, and find your resolve to do some serious marketing.

 “Hmm…the marketing I saw that guy do looked pretty good,” you think.